Giving Custody Rights to Other Relatives Or Others

 The first people who will be affected by divorce are your children.
 They are the ones who will deal with different matters concerning the break up of their parents.
 They are also the parties who will be affected with the settlements during the divorce proceedings.
 The divorce cases include the adjudication of the properties of the husband and wife as well as the order for child custody and support.

-In general, visitation rights are permitted to the parents, grandparents, great-grandparents or step-parents of children based off Wisconsin statute 767.245.
+In general, visitation rights are permitted to the parents, grandparents, great-grandparents, or step-parents of children based off Wisconsin statute 767.245.
 However, there are some exceptions.
+Anytime a non-parent is given custody, that is called guardianship.

 Family attorneys will confirm that family courts put a high regard to the interests of the children.
 This is the rationale why judges grant the custody over their persons to the party who is shown to have the capacity in promoting the welfare of the children.
 There are several factors that the court considers before it awards the custody to a certain party.